-Table 2 lists intraoperative complications in both groups.
-As it has been shown, there is no statistically significant difference between observed groups regarding incomplete capsulorhexis, zonular rupture, and vitreous body prolapsed.
-Anterior chamber lens implantation was performed on all patients with posterior capsule rupture.
+In table 2 were listed intraoperative complications in both groups.
+As it has been shown, there is no statistically significant difference between observed groups regarding incomplete capsulorhexis, zonular rupture and vitreous body prolapsed.
+To all patients with posterior capsule rupture, the anterior chamber lens implantation was performed.

-The patients were postoperatively followed up for six months.
-Detailed findings are shown in Tables 3 and 4, presenting early and late postoperative complications (on the seventh and 180th postoperative day).
+The patients were postoperatively followed for 6 months.
+Detailed findings are shown in tables 3. and 4. presenting early and late postoperative complications (7th and 180th postoperative day).

-As it has been shown in Table 3, patients with PEX demonstrated significant rise of IOP and more frequent postoperative corneal edema and anterior chamber inflammation compared to the control group in the early postoperative period.
+As it has been shown in table 3, patients with PEX demonstrated the significant rise of IOP and more often postoperative corneal edema and anterior chamber inflammation comparing to the control group in early postoperative period.